 Hire and retain managers who create a positive work environment.

 Most people spend more time at work than they do at home.
 Anyone working in a negative or stressful environment five days a week is going to be affected by it.
 Stress causes a myriad of health issues, such as insomnia, weight gain, depression and anxiety, heart disease, and gastro-intestinal problems.
-(Check out our latest e-book on creating a positive, engaging workplace and company culture for tips on this subject!)

 Actively support work-life balance.